 The login details to whatever product you are looking to connect to

 Your Dash subdomain (this is the first part of your Dash URL before ".brightdash.app", e.g. https://subdomain.dash.app)

 Your Zapier login details

 Here are some example zaps we think might be useful.
 There are hundreds more possibilities of course, so have fun experimenting and finding automations that make your life easier!

-Dash ➡ Drupal - Add a resized JPG version of an image to your Drupal account when it is uploaded to Dash and marked as "Add to Drupal" in a "Integrations" drop-down list attribute
+Dash ➡ Drupal - Add a resized JPG version of an image to your Drupal account when it is uploaded to Dash and marked as "Add to Drupal" in a "Integrations" drop-down list field

 Dash ➡ Slack - Send a message to a Slack channel when an asset is added to a specific folder in Dash